Anderson, California

-Anderson is a city in Shasta County, California, approximately 10 mi south of Redding.
+Anderson is a city in Shasta County, California, United States, approximately 10 mi south of Redding.
 Its population is 11,323 as of the 2020 census, up from 9,932 from the 2010 census.

 Located 138 mi north of Sacramento, the city's roots are as a railroad town near the northern tip of the Central Valley of California.

 The city was named after ranch owner Elias Anderson, who granted the Oregon and California Railroad trackage rights and land for a station.
 Elias Anderson was a farmer, hotel owner, and postmaster.
 Elias married Elizabeth Summers in 1839 and built the Prairie House in the community of Cottonwood in 1856 on the south side of Cottonwood Creek (now Tehama County).

 Elias Anderson purchased the American Ranch from Thomas Freeman in 1856 and built the American Ranch Hotel in what would become downtown Anderson, California.
 The post office was inside the hotel.
 Elias Anderson purchased 210 acre from Pierson B. Reading in 1865 and deeded a right-of-way through his property to Central Pacific Railroad in 1872; in return the railroad gave the depot his name.
 Elias and Elizabeth Anderson built their new home at 2865 East Street in 1873; it no longer exists.
 While it stood, the house was designated as California Historical Landmark No. 12.
 In 1876 the Andersons moved their ranch hotel to the corner of Main and Ferry Streets.